 Beethoven, Symphony No. 5, third movement, trio

-Mozart, Symphony No. 35, fourth movement, 10 measures after D to E
+Mozart, Symphony No. 35, 4th movement, 10 measures after D to E

 R. Strauss, Don Juan, 10 measures before Q to 5 measures before T

 The RRS does not provide music prior to the audition date.
 Music will be available in the audition room, though applicants may bring and use their own copies at their discretion.
-All excerpts are public domain; most can be found here.
+Most excerpts can be found here.

 Stefan Sanders is as an imaginative musician, devoted educator and ardent champion of many types of music.
 Mr. Sanders is the Music Director of the Round Rock Symphony.
 He is also the Resident Conductor of the Buffalo Philharmonic Orchestra and the newly appointed music director of the Fayetteville Symphony Orchestra.